sergiomartc/LidSim/README.md

 ### Camera parameters

 These allow you to set the animation FPS, initial camera elevation and azimuth, and whether to hide the axis and show the lidar as a black box at the origin or not.
-The camera bounding parameters allow you to focus the view over a certain space of interest, although the axis will always default to a square with its side being the biggest range provided.
+The camera bounding parameters allow you to focus the view over a certain space of interest, although the axes will always default to a square with its side being the biggest range provided.
 All these parameters can either be modified or left to default values.

 ### Launching and saving